 When anyone buys a home in our community you are a part of a homeowners' association (HOA).
 The rules of the HOA community are described in what's called the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
 They describe the requirements and limitations of what owners can do with their property.
 The goal of the CC&Rs is to protect, preserve, and enhance property values in the community.

-Homeowner’s associations are a non-profit organization and must file paperwork with the Secretary of State’s Office before a developer sells any property within the HOA.
-The Articles of Incorporation are typically brief and contain basic information such as an Association’s name, location, and purpose.
+The HOA is a non-profit organization and must file paperwork with the Secretary of State’s Office before a developer sells any property within the HOA.
+The Articles of Incorporation are typically brief and contain basic information such as an association’s name, location, and purpose.

 CHAPARRAL PINES COMMUNITY ASSOCIATION, INC.